tkherman/Texas-Hold-em-Game/README.md

 calculation, ASCII graphics and AI players.
 It follows the fixed limited betting and ante rules.

+## How to run the game:

+To run the game, simply run the following commands in the command line.

+$ make
+then
+$ ./play_game

+To play the game, enter your decision to **bet, raise, check, call or fold** when prompted to.
+If you enter an invalid decision, the program will tell you that your command is invalid.
+Then simply enter a correct decision after.
+Any other information will be displayed on your window.

-## How hands are compared?
+### How hands are compared?

-It uses STL::unordered map to store precalculated ranking of each possible hands.
+It uses **STL::unordered map** to store precalculated ranking of each possible hands.
 The key for each hand is the prime multiplication of the cards and the value is the ranking.